AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 ### Create a personal task

 Users can no longer create a personal task the same way they did in Legacy Home.
-To-do items have replaced this.
+Instead, users can create To-do items.

 ### View approvals I've submitted